kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

    pod preemption algorithm used by kube-scheduler.
 1. We introduce a mechanism of "delayed preemption" to postpone actuation of preemption decisions until we really know that these are necessary.
-This is to prevent the situation when preemption is triggerred but the pod/workload that triggerred it in the end cannot be bound anyway due to inability to schedule the workload as a whole.
+This is to prevent the situation when preemption is triggered but the pod/workload that triggered it in the end cannot be bound anyway due to inability to schedule the workload as a whole.

 The rest of this KEP explains those pieces in more detail.